BarnabasRobotics/maze-robot/README.md

 - Small, inexpensive four-wheeled car chassis
 - Arduino Uno or compatible microcontroller board
 - Microcontroller board is programmable via bluetooth, through standard Arduino IDE
-- Five ultrasonic rangefinders.
-Two pointed to the left, two pointed to the right, one straight ahead.
-The rangefinders work well to show the distance to objects between around 1" to 6' away, but they have trouble when they aren't approximatley at a right angle to the object they are detecting.
+- Six ultrasonic rangefinders.
+Two pointed to the left, two pointed to the right, one straight ahead, one to the rear.
+The rangefinders work well to show the distance to objects from around 1 inch (2 cm) to 9 feet away (3 meters), but they have trouble when they aren't approximatley at a right angle to the object they are detecting.
 If the angle is too great (over about 15 degrees) not enough of the sound bounces back for it to get a reliable range.

 The current platform is being prototyped with cardboard and Lego bricks, but the production system is intended to be an acrylic rectangle or circle atop the Barnabas Robotics Car Chassis.